needle-tools/usd-viewer/README.md

 11. Under Authored, you can go through to the pxr files to set breakpoints in the c++ code.

 ##### Build Script
 There is a build script [here](https://github.com/needle-tools/OpenUSD/blob/needle/feature/wasm-improvements/buildAndMove.sh) which tries to make building easier.
 Set the mode, build directory and destination directory to deal with the file movement.

-Usage: `./buildAndMove.sh --mode release --build-dir ../build-wasm --destination-dir /Users/andrewbeers/git/needle/usd-viewer/public`

-NOTE: this does not support patching yet as patching doesn't completely work yet
-NOTE: this does not update CMakeLists.txt for debug mode automatically
+This does not update CMakeLists.txt for debug mode automatically.
+Follow step 2 above to configure this.

+Usage: `./buildAndMove.sh --mode release --build-dir ../build-wasm --destination-dir /Users/andrewbeers/git/needle/usd-viewer/usd-wasm/src/bindings --patch-dir /Users/andrewbeers/git/needle/OpenUSD/pxr/usdImaging/hdEmscripten/patches`

 ## Origin